Updated: Jan 19

 One who has unreliable friends soon comes to ruin, but there is a friend who sticks closer than a brother.

 This year got off to a bittersweet start.
 I was overjoyed to spend Christmas and New Year’s celebrations with my new husband, but over the Christmas break I discovered a small lump on my right breast.
 I went to my doctor and when she found another one on my left breast she immediately referred me to the local clinic for further investigation.
-This led to two months of ongoing appointments and tests.
+This led to the last two months of ongoing appointments and tests.

 God has been teaching me to trust Him in facing the unknown.
 I remember laying on the table during my ultrasound and my biopsies feeling God’s presence reassuring me that He was with me in that hospital room.
 It reminds me of a song written by a friend of mine called “So Close.”
 The second verse says, “In Your arms I am safe; all the fears of my heart are silenced.
 In Your love I am brave; Your delight is the strength of my soul.”